beehaw-org/beehaw-org.github.io/content/docs/community-wikis/lgbtq_plus.md

 icon: diversity_1
 ---
 {{< alert context="warning" >}}
-The following list has been assessed for link-rot and accessibility as of July 10, 2023.
-Please report any dead links or missing resources you come across, and we'll remove them (and hopefully replace them) as soon as possible.
+The following list has been assessed for link-rot and accessibility as of January 27, 2025 Please report any dead links or missing resources you come across, and we'll remove them (and hopefully replace them) as soon as possible.
 {{< /alert >}}

 Parts of this page have been adapted from the [Global Transgender Resources Registry](https://gtrr.artemislena.eu/), the Tildes [~lgbt wiki](https://tildes.net/~lgbt/wiki/lgbt_resources) (to which one of our admins was a previous contributor), and Emi's [blahaj.zone](https://lemmy.blahaj.zone/post/154325) thread.